nicocastanio/vue-warehouse-sap/README.md

 ## SAP side (not in this repository):
-get lgort, get materials, create movements.
+APIs implemented: get lgort, get materials, post material movements.

 Steps:
 * create a service (SICF)
 * create a class handler and setup in the service created. this class works like a router.
 * create a class resource to implement each API.

-the Resource class must return CORS headers in response.
+* set system parameter icf/cors_enabled to 1.
+* configure CORS whitelist in transaction UCONCOCKPIT